FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Automatic setup with Vagrant

 This is [no longer supported](https://github.com/ornicar/lila/commit/75c87849c294d7530111bbb98dc6077a328bcea6).
-If you create and maintain a vagrant install, please make a github repository for it, and we'll mention it here.
+If you create and maintain a vagrant install, please make a GitHub repository for it, and we'll mention it here.

 ## Troubleshooting